Now located at: 11629 Northland Dr. NE Ste. 101 Rockford, MI 49341

 Cupping is a commonly used therapeutic procedure used by AOM and other healthcare practitioners.
 Cupping uses a partial vacuum that causes the tissue to tumefy and stretch into the cup.
 Cupping intentionally creates therapeutic petechiae (pinpoint, round spots) and ecchymosis (bruising) that appear in round or “nummular” areas.

 There are three types of cupping, each with different safety profiles: fire cupping, suction cupping, and wet cupping (cupping after the use of a lancet for blood withdrawal).
 Fire cupping and suction cupping are variations of dry cupping.
 Both dry and wet cupping are used in traditional East Asian medicine, the traditional medicine of Gulf Arabs (hijamah), in European countries, and in early Western medicine through its lineage of early Greek, Roman and Egyptian medicine.
-Cups used in the modern setting are made of glass, plastic, or silicone.
+Modern cups are made of glass, plastic, or silicone.

 • Fire cupping: in this procedure, a ball of burning cotton or a lit alcohol swab is briefly placed inside a glass cup to heat the air inside, which then creates a partial vacuum as it cools.
 Glass cups are used, as glass is impervious to heat at the levels used for this procedure.
 Typically, cups are left on the patient’s skin for 2-10 minutes, but may be left in place for up to 20 minutes, and leave a temporary reddish mark that is a result of cutaneous petechiae and ecchymosis.